· Order in Council / Protection of Privacy Regulation · in-force

 - Outlines conditions under which personal information may be disclosed to public body employees or contractors for financial or systematic audits.

-- Mandates specific information and conditions to be included in agreements for researchers accessing personal information under the Act.
+- Mandates information and conditions for agreements allowing researchers to access personal information under the Act.

-- Specifies that the consent of a minor is not valid unless the public body determines the minor has capacity to understand and appreciate consequences.
+- Specifies that a minor's consent is invalid unless the public body determines the minor has capacity to understand and appreciate consequences.

 - Sets an expiry date of June 10, 2035, for the regulation, requiring review for ongoing relevancy and necessity.